Sydney Curnow Vosper: Salem

 on a piece of paper measuring 71.1 × 69.8 cm was completed in 1908 and exhibited in the Royal Academy in London in 1909.
 Of the eight people in the painting, seven of them sat for Vosper, including the central character who was modelled by Siân Owen (1837–1927) of Tŷ'n-y-fawnog.
 A dummy was used for the eighth, but only one was an actual member of Salem.
 The painting was bought in 1909 in by the industrialist William Hesketh Lever for 100 guineas.
 The painting gained mass appeal in Britain when it was used to promote Lever Brothers' Sunlight soap.
 The soap bars came with collectable tokens that could be exchanged for prints of the painting, which resulted in many homes owning a copy, during a period when few homes owned any form of art.

-In 1933 an article about the picture appeared in the Welsh-language magazine Y Ford Gron ('The Round Table') and in 1937 more copies of the print were sold for sixpence each through the Urdd.
-It was used in other press article and the Cymru Fydd calendar into the 1950s.
-In March 1942 it was described by Yr Aelwyd ('The Hearth') as "one of the most beautiful pictures of the religious life of Wales in old times .."
+The picture featured regularly in Welsh-language publications, including in Y Ford Gron ('The Round Table') in 1933, as print copies sold via the Urdd in 1937, and in the Cymru Fydd calendar in the 1950s.
+In 1942 it was described by Yr Aelwyd ('The Hearth') as "one of the most beautiful pictures of the religious life of Wales in old times .."

 The painting gained notoriety when it was believed that the face of the devil could be seen in the folds of Siân Owen's shawl.
 Though this may be a reaction to the other often-noticed illusion of a face staring through the chapel window, which in turn made people look for other supernatural elements or mistakenly thinking the face was in the shawl.
 The artist denied that he ever intentionally painted any such detail into the watercolour.
 The painting also became extremely popular in Wales, offering to a population which was rapidly becoming industrialised a reminder of a rural past and a close connection to the Nonconformist religious background of the country.
 The painting is one of the most iconic images of Wales ever created.

 The work is currently exhibited at the Lady Lever Art Gallery at Port Sunlight in Merseyside, though there have been several request for the painting to be moved permanently to a Welsh museum.
 In 2013 it formed the centrepiece of a temporary exhibition at the Gwynedd Museum and Art Gallery in Bangor.

 Siân Owen would feature in a second of Vosper's works, Market Day in Old Wales (c.
 1910).